-- 0 11B2.2 Oil revenues (including the National Petroleum Commission {NPC}) - 131.
+- 180. The National Petroleum Commission was established on 30 October 2005 by presidential decree, and its membership announced in another decree on 1 November 2005. - 181.
 The NPC held its first full meeting on 5 April 2007, chaired by President Al-Bashir and FVP Salva Kiir.
 The two parties agreed on the mechanism of negotiating new oil contracts and the formation and duties of the secretariat.
 The Rules of Procedures of the Commission have been signed by the co-chairs.
-(8/07) - 132.
+(8/07) - 182.
 On 25 August 2009, the National Petroleum Commission, co-chaired by President Bashir and First Vice President Kiir, met and reviewed a number of policy and procedural issues on endorsement of agreements on oil contracts.
 (08/09).